Reviewed by Oct 05, 2020| Updated on

 Comparative data and analysis can give an insight into the performance of the business over a given period of time by comparing it with the industry standards.
 At the same time, it also measures how well a business racks up against other businesses functioning in the same sector.

 These ratios evaluate a business’ efficiency to settle its debts as and when they become due, with its revenues or assets in the disposal.
 Liquidity ratios cover quick ratio, current ratio, and the working capital ratio.

 Solvency ratios are also referred to as the financial leverage ratios.
-These ratios will compare an organisation’s level of debt with assets, earnings and equity, in order to determine the possibility of an organisation to stay in operation over an extended period of time by settling all its short and long-term debts, by paying coupon/interest regularly.
+These ratios will compare an organisation’s level of debt with assets, earnings, and equity in order to determine the possibility of an organisation to stay in operation over an extended period of time by settling all its short and long-term debts and by paying coupon/interest regularly.
 Solvency ratios include interest coverage ratios, debt-asset ratios, and debt-equity ratios.

 Efficiency ratios are also called as the activity ratios.
 These ratios determine the efficiency of a business by using its liabilities and assets to boost sales and optimise profits.
 Inventory turnover and turnover ratios are examples of efficiency ratios.